Tetra Pak: Environmental policy

-Tetra Pak products have been identified as solid waste problem by many NGOs and environmental groups.
+Tetra Pak products have been identified as a solid waste problem by many NGOs and environmental groups.
 Unlike aluminum cans or glass bottles, it cannot be recycled in municipal recycling facilities.
 In order to stave off regulation, the company has engineered a strong Corporate Social Responsibility campaign.
 In 2011, Tetra Pak published a set of sustainability targets, which included maintaining its CO2 emission levels at the same level until 2020 and increasing recycling by 100 percent.
 Previous Tetra Pak sustainability targets (2005–2010) were met and exceeded.
 Maintaining current CO2 emission levels until 2020 would result in a 40 percent relative cut in emissions at an average growth rate of five percent per year, according to Food Production Daily.
 Tetra Pak said it will increase its use of Forest Stewardship Council (FSC) certified paper to 100 percent in 2020, with an interim target of 50 percent by 2012.
 The new targets will encompass the whole value chain, from suppliers to customers, putting pressure on partners to perform coherently.

 As of 2017, Tetra Pak was a Carbon Disclosure Project "A-lister" and 100% of its paperboard that year was either FSC-certified or came from other controlled sources that exclude "five environmentally and socially unacceptable categories as defined by the FSC."
 The company began producing paper straws for some of its smaller containers in 2019.

 In 2020, Tetra Pak joined the European Alliance for a Green Recovery, and set new goals to achieve net zero operations emissions by 2030, and net zero value chain emissions by 2050."

-The company reported that it secures raw material for paper cartons in cooperation with the World Wide Fund for Nature (WWF), the Global Forest and Trade Network (GFTN) and Forest Stewardship Council (FSC) and that it strives to source polyethylene made from sugarcane from sustainable suppliers in Brazil.
+The company reported that it secures raw material for paper cartons in cooperation with the World Wide Fund for Nature (WWF), the Global Forest and Trade Network (GFTN), and FSC, and that it strives to source polyethylene made from sugarcane from sustainable suppliers in Brazil.
 In 2010, 40 percent of Tetra Pak's carton supply was FSC-certified.
 Slowly, sectors where glass bottles have been paramount, like the wine and spirits industry, have begun to look at carton containers as a possible packaging product as the carbon footprint of a carton container is said to be about one-tenth of that of an equivalent glass bottle.

 Tetra Pak's sustainability work has gained recognition from industry and retailers alike.
-In 2010 it received the Swedish Forest Industries Climate Award for assuming global responsibility for the forests which provide its raw material.
+In 2010, it received the Swedish Forest Industries Climate Award for assuming global responsibility for the forests that provide its raw material.
 The recently introduced Tetra Recart has also been hailed by large retail groups like Sainsbury's as "the 21st Century alternative to canned foods" as the carton's rectangular shape makes transportation, storage, and distribution more efficient, taking up 21 percent less space and weighing two-thirds of a tin can of equivalent volume.